This week in Aussie food: news bites

 Low GI sugar wins UN award

-A company created by a Sydney-born scientist has been recognised by the United Nations.
-Dr David Kannar was inspired to develop a low GI sugar after losing his brother to type 2 diabetes.
-Founding food tech company Nutrition Innovation in 2017 along with fellow food scientist Dr Greg Szto, Dr Kannar has found a way to create a natural low glycaemic sugar and a sugar powder that reduces the sugar content in food by up to 70 percent.
-The technology to create these sugars can be retrofitted into existing sugar mills, and is now being produced in Australia, Africa, Asia, Malaysia, India and South America.
-Nutrition Innovation was named as one of the 50 best small and medium-sized enterprises in the UN Food Systems Summit competition “Best Small Business: Good Food for All”.
+The United Nations has recognised a company created by a Sydney-born scientist.
+Nutrition Innovation has created a natural low GI sugar that reduces the sugar content in food by up to 70 percent.
+The technology to create this sugar can be retrofitted into existing sugar mills.
+It’s now being produced in Australia, Africa, Asia, Malaysia, India and South America.
+Nutrition Innovation was named one of the 50 best small and medium-sized enterprises in the UN Food Systems Summit comp “Best Small Business: Good Food for All”.

 We need more workers

-AUSVEG, the peak industry body for the Australian vegetable and potato industries, is calling for an increase in the number of workers from the Pacific Islands and an increase in Australia’s quarantine capacity to ensure Australia’s fruit and vegetable growers have access to the workers they need to harvest their produce.
-The call comes as the industry continues to face severe labour shortages of up to 24,000 for the coming peak harvest seasons.
-Industry has already brought in more than 10,000 workers since the Seasonal Worker Programme restarted in July last year, but growers are still struggling to find the workers they need to harvest, pack and distribute their fresh produce.
+AUSVEG is calling for an increase in the number of workers from the Pacific Islands and an increase in Australia’s quarantine capacity to ensure Australia’s fruit and vegetable growers have access to the workers they need to harvest their produce.
+The call comes as the industry continues to face severe labour shortages for the coming peak harvest seasons.
+Industry has already brought in more than 10,000 workers since the Seasonal Worker Programme restarted in July last year.
+But growers are still struggling to find the workers they need to harvest, pack and distribute their fresh produce.

 Support farmers, win ice cream